If you’re wondering where to start with Japanese literature, these are the best Japanese books across sci-fi, mystery, literary fiction, and more.

 Translated by Kencho Suematsu

 The Tale of Genji has quite the legacy.
-Not only is it the first Japanese novel, but it is widely considered to be the first novel ever written.
+Not only was it the first Japanese novel, but it is widely considered to be the first novel ever written anywhere in the world.
+That alone makes it one of the most important and best Japanese novels to read right now.

 Written by the Kyoto noblewoman Murasaki Shikibu in the 11th century CE, The Tale of Genji takes us on a journey alongside the son of an emperor: Hikaru Genji.